 Systematic Quant funds are a rapidly rising part of the hedge fund and smart beta world.
 Although there is a large focus on high-frequency by academics, medium-to-low frequency algo trading accounts for over $350bn AUM and is the highest growth segment of the HF world.
-This course covers the underlying principles behind algorithmic trading, including analyses of trend-following, carry, value, mean-reversion, and relative value strategies.
+This algorithmic trading course covers the underlying principles behind algorithmic trading, including analyses of trend-following, carry, value, mean-reversion, and relative value strategies.
 We will discuss the rationale for the strategy, standard strategy designs, the pros and cons of various design choices, and the gains from diversification in portfolio strategies.
 Finally, since the industry is plagued by overfitting and resulting poor performance, we will discuss p-hacking (or 'financial charlatanism') and various strategies to avoid it.

 What am I going to get from this course?